Long-term tooth loss can significantly impact oral health and overall well-being.

 This alteration can manifest in difficulties pronouncing certain words or sounds clearly, as teeth play a crucial role in forming consonants and controlling airflow during speech.

-Enunciation becomes less precise, and the individual may struggle with slurring or lisping, affecting their ability to express themselves effectively.
+Enunciation becomes less precise, and the individual may struggle with slurring or lisping, which can affect their ability to express themselves effectively.

 These speech issues can lead to self-consciousness and frustration, impacting social interactions and professional communication.